Do you ever look at men that you dated before and think to yourself, why? Like, honestly … why? Why, oh why? Okay, enough of the why’s now.

 In the same breath, I don’t think he would ever cheat on me.
 Pretty much for all of the reasons I listed above.
 He’s well mannered.
 He doesn’t treat me like shit.
 In fact, he treats me like a queen, which is something I definitely DO want.
 I deserve to be treated like that because I like to think that’s how I treat my man.
 Well, perhaps not a queen, but at least a king.

 He gets my sense of humour.
 I don’t aways get his, but we’re working on that.
 He gets me.
-He gets my good moods, and my bad too.
+He gets my good moods and my bad moods.
 He understands when I need space.
-And if he doesn’t understand, he tries to.
+If he doesn’t understand, he tries to.
 He asks questions.
-We actually talk, and not just about the bullshit, but about serious and sensible things too.
+We actually talk.
+Not just about the bullshit, about serious and sensible things too.
 This is the most grown-up relationship I’ve ever had, for something that should be so fucked up on paper.
 For once, I have nothing to worry about.
 I have nothing to rant about.
 I have nothing that makes me want to cry, scream and shout, or pack my bags and leave, if only for angry effect.

 I don’t even know what I’m trying to say in this post.
-It feels like I’ve tried to make a thousand different points in one post, which definitely goes against blogging 101 I’m sure.
+It feels like I’ve tried to make a thousand different points in it, which definitely goes against blogging 101, I’m sure.
 But that’s just what I’m thinking today.
 The 40-odd men in my dating history … those are all men I’ve worked out I don’t want.
-And now I’ve come to a man who doesn’t tick any of the don’t-wants, and does tick almost all of the do-wants.
+And now I’ve come to a man who doesn’t tick any of the don’t-wants and does tick almost all of the do-wants.
 Even a few of the do-wants I didn’t even know I wanted.